On The Come Up: Nas Announces Latest Collaboration HSTRY x Alpha Industries Collection

 The War Against Love Duster W.P Field Coat features a juxtaposition in design and intention, as the song title “War Against Love” print is shown on a modern version of the iconic field jacket, originally designed for the U.S. military.
 Retails for $300

-The HSTRY x Alpha Industries collaboration was inspired by Nas’s compilation album, Lost Tapes 2, which released over the summer on July 19th, 2019.
+The HSTRY x Alpha Industries collaboration was inspired by Nas’s compilation album, Lost Tapes 2, which released over the summer 2019.
 His designs celebrate this culmination of unreleased tracks from different eras in his career, combined with his long standing affinity for military style.
 Are we feelin’ it?

 Comments